Please note that our Community Spaces grants budget for 2019 is now fully allocated.

 - for events, recreation and entertainment;

-- to attend groups or meetings;
+- to attend groups and meetings and

-A community space could be:
+Therefore, a community space could be:

-- a building, an outside space or both, of varied design, size or age;
+- a building, outside space or both;

 - permanent or temporary;